bwanadeveloper/markflow/README.md

     to view you branch

-All way remember to gitpull before commit and push
+Always remember to run gitpull before commiting  and pushing

+#HappyCoding